ndycode/oc-chatgpt-multi-auth/docs/configuration.md

 **Notes**:
 - `none` is supported for GPT-5.2 and GPT-5.1 (general purpose) per OpenAI API documentation
-- `none` is NOT supported for Codex variants - it auto-converts to `low` for Codex or `medium` for Codex Mini
+- `none` is NOT supported for Codex variants (including GPT-5.2 Codex) - it auto-converts to `low` for Codex/Codex Max or `medium` for Codex Mini
 - `minimal` auto-converts to `low` for Codex models
-- `xhigh` is only supported for GPT-5.2 and GPT-5.1-Codex-Max; other models downgrade to `high`
+- `xhigh` is supported for GPT-5.2, GPT-5.2 Codex, and GPT-5.1-Codex-Max; other models downgrade to `high`
 - Codex Mini only supports `medium` or `high`; lower settings clamp to `medium`

 **Example:**